-The garage door rollers were put into the holes and my husband put tooth lock washers on the ends of the rollers to hold them in place.
+The garage door rollers were put into the holes and I put tooth lock washers on the ends of the rollers to hold them in place.

 After that, we used drywall screws to mount the coat rack onto the wall.
 Now it’s time to pile on all the coats and hats.